vijay-shankaranand/tp/docs/UserGuide.md

 Format: `edit_contact INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

 * Edits the contact at the specified `INDEX`.
-The index refers to the index number shown in the displayed contact list.
-The index **must be a positive integer** 1, 2, 3, …​
+* The index refers to the index number shown in the displayed contact list.
+* The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the contact will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the contact will be removed (i.e adding of tags is not cumulative).
 * You can remove all the contact’s tags by typing `t/` without specifying any tags after it.
 * This command will follow all the notes specified under [`add_contact`](#adding-a-contact-add-contact) feature.

 Examples: